bahrjd/csharp-quiz/README.md

 # C# QUIZ

 - What is an interface?
+A contract
 - What is polymorphism?
 Describe an example?
+Polymorphism is the ability of a class to accept multiple data types with different implementations or behaviors
 - What is the difference between a class and an object?
+A class is a blueprint or instructions for creating an object where an object is an instantiation of a class
 - What are the four pillars of OOP?
+The four pillars of object-oriented programming are: Inheritance, Encapsulation, Abstraction, and Polymorphism
 - What is an abstract class?
+An abstract class is one that cannot be instantiated and may or may not have implementations
 - What is the difference between an abstract class and an interface?
+An interface contains signatures, but no implementations.
+An abstract class may contain implementations, but neither may be instantiated.
 - TRUE or FALSE: an abstract class can be instantiated?
+FALSE
 - TRUE or FALSE: an abstract class can have a constructor?
+TRUE
 - Is a string a value type or a reference type?
+REFERENCE TYPE
 - What is the package management system used in Visual Studio?
+Visual Studio uses the NuGet package manager
 - After the following method executes and is completed what will be the value of the Name property of the Employee parameter object?
+Harry Potter

 ````